Piles And Fistula

 Causes

 Fissures result from the stretching of your anal mucosa beyond its normal capacity.
 This often happens when stools are hard due to constipation.
 Once the tear happens, it leads to repeated injury.
-The exposed internal sphincter muscle beneath the tear goes into spasm.
+The exposed internal sphincter muscle beneath the tear goes into a spasm.
 This causes severe pain.
 The spasm also pulls the edges of the fissure apart, making it difficult for your wound to heal.
 The spasm then leads to further tearing of the mucosa when you have bowel movements.
 This cycle leads to the development of a chronic anal fissure in approximately 40% of patients.

 Symptoms